 Framing things as "problems" can cause unneeded stress.
 I prefer to call them puzzles.
 Learning is better when I'm having fun.

-Obviously it gets heavy use for creating and maintaining UI component libraries, but it can be more than that: I also advocate for my teammates to create presentation decks using Figma.
+Obviously it gets heavy use for creating and maintaining UI component libraries (check out my portfolio project on building a multi-brand library ecosystem), but it can be more than that: long before Figma released its slide deck product, I advocated for our team to use the design tool to make presentations.

 Not just designers, but UX researchers too.
 The fact that you can embed Figma prototypes and create richly interactive elements gives you infintely more options for storytelling than something like Google Slides.